 Vaginal bleeding is a sign of a high-risk pregnancy and has been associated with past surgical abortion.
-To explore whether a similar association exists for nonsurgical abortions, this study compared rates of vaginal bleeding among pregnant women who had had a medication abortion and those who had had a surgical or no abortion.
+To explore the association between vaginal bleeding and medication abortion, this study compared rates of vaginal bleeding among pregnant women who had had a medication abortion with those among women who had had a surgical or no abortion.

 From 1998 to 2001, investigators recruited women who were 4–16 weeks pregnant from 83 antenatal clinics in Beijing, Chengdu and Shanghai.
-Women were eligible for the study if they were aged 20–34, had not given birth before and had previously undergone one first-trimester abortion (surgical or medication) or no abortion.
+Eligible women were aged 20–34, had not given birth before and had previously undergone one first-trimester abortion (surgical or medication) or no abortion.
 Participants completed questionnaires at enrollment, at 28–30 weeks and at delivery, providing information on their reproductive and medical history, including the current pregnancy.
-Women’s reports of vaginal bleeding were examined overall and for two periods of pregnancy: before enrollment (the first period) and during follow-up (the second period).
+Women’s reports of vaginal bleeding were examined overall and for two periods of pregnancy: up to recruitment (the first period) and during follow-up (the second period).
 Log binomial regression analysis was used to calculate the relative risk of vaginal bleeding while controlling for study center, age, income, residence, season at conception and history of chronic disease.

-A total of 14,399 women participated—of whom 4,841 had had a medication abortion, 4,705 a surgical abortion and 4,853 no abortion.
+A total of 14,399 women participated—4,841 of whom had had a medication abortion, 4,705 a surgical abortion and 4,853 no abortion.
 The mean age at recruitment was 26.
 Most of the women had at least a high school degree; lived in a city; and were industrial or service workers, or farmers.
 Levels of tobacco and alcohol use, as well as of chronic disease, were low.

-When rates of vaginal bleeding during the first period of pregnancy were compared by gestational age at recruitment, women who had had a medication abortion had a higher rate at every week of gestation than women who had not had an abortion.
-Moreover, their rates were similar to those of women who had had a surgical abortion.
-No differences in rates were observed among the three groups later in pregnancy.
+When rates of vaginal bleeding during the first period of pregnancy were compared by gestational age at recruitment, women who had had a medication abortion had a higher rate at every gestational week than women who had had no abortion.
+However, they had similar rates to women who had had a surgical abortion.
+No difference in rates was observed among the three groups later in pregnancy.

-The investigators acknowledge that women who did not experience bleeding during their current pregnancy may have underreported prior abortions.
-They also note that given the young age and limited abortion experience of most study participants, the results may not apply to women who are older or have had multiple medication abortions.
-Nonetheless, the researchers conclude that the risk of vaginal bleeding early in pregnancy is more strongly associated with the previous use of mifepristone than with no abortion, especially when the medication abortion took place before seven weeks’ gestation and resulted in curettage or complications.
+The investigators acknowledge the potential underreporting of abortion history among women who had not experienced any pregnancy complications prior to the interview.
+They also note that the rate of vaginal bleeding, reported by some women at four weeks, might not have fully reflected the rate when recruitment ended at 16 weeks.
+Finally, given the young age and limited abortion experience of most study participants, the results may not apply to women who have had multiple medication abortions.
+The investigators conclude that the risk of vaginal bleeding early in pregnancy is more strongly associated with the previous use of mifepristone than with no abortion, especially when the medication abortion took place before seven weeks’ gestation and resulted in curettage or complications.—A. Kott